Skip to Content

 8. Global e-invoicing

-Internationally active companies are increasingly required by government regulations to create and send their invoices electronically.
-However, different legal regulations apply in each country.
-E-invoicing regulations already exist in more than 65 countries worldwide, and that number is growing.
+Internationally active companies are increasingly facing legal requirements to create and send their invoices electronically.
+However, as different legal regulations apply in each country, implementation varies.
+Currently, there are already specific e-invoicing regulations in over 70 countries worldwide, and this number is growing steadily.
+As a rule, this refers to the use of structured e-invoices that meet specific format and transmission standards.

 White paper